The last couple of years have taught us many things. The most important thing we've kept close to heart is the importance of human connection.

 If you have a loved one that lives some distance away and you are unable to visit as often as you’d like, be aware of some of the signs that can arise from someone that is experiencing loneliness or isolation.

 While you can’t always change the living situation, there are ways to help reduce their isolation and feelings of loneliness.
 Having a caregiver visit a few times a week can help fill the gaps when you can’t be there.
+Services to help their home feel more pleasant like professional declutter services for example.
 There are also local senior centres that have outreach programs for seniors that can’t travel on their own and adult day care centres that have social activities.

 And for those times in between, including gifts for milestones, you can let them know you are thinking about them by sending one of our carefully curated gift boxes that can contain activities to help stimulate their brain, along with other items to brighten their day.